NareshKumarG25/Guvi_projects/README.md

-# redbus_guvi
+# GUVI Projects
-Redbus Data Scraping with Selenium &amp; Dynamic Filtering using Streamlit
+This repositry is used to store the GUVI's project as part of Master Data science Course

+project 1 : RedBus using selenium & streamlit